aadrex37/DSC-640/README.md

 # DSC-640

-Final Project can be found in Final Project folder
+ Work split into biweekly increments

-Weekly Work completed for this course may be found in the Weekly folder
+Each folder should contain graphs, a combined pdf, and code files

-Files and Data in first screen
+Miscellaneous Files and Data in first screen